drbean/curriculum/pages/homepage/markdown/WhileAspect.md

 	'Please wait, while qutebrowser is being installed' (from memory).

-But nodejs gets it right with,
+But nodejs and pandoc get it right by not messing with the Setup Wizard's default text,

 	'Please wait, while the Setup Wizard installs nodejs' (from memory).